 “St Catherine’s continues to provide my children with a warm, nurturing environment that has a real sense of community.
 There are so many opportunities to develop their academic skills, as well as skills that enable them to become well-rounded, confident, kind people.
 The children are celebrated and recognised for their efforts in so many different areas.
 They bubble with excitement to receive a head teachers award for good efforts or be put on the recognition board for something kind they may have done!
 The Christmas Craft Fayre is a real hit, my children love the opportunity to put so many of their skills into practise there!
 As a parent, I love the communication that the ‘Feedback Friday’ booklet provides so we are aware of what the children will be focusing on in each subject the following week.
 A very happy St Catherine’s family!!”

-Natalie Pepper – Parent of former pupil (Year 7 at St Michael’s), Year 4 pupil and EYFS pupil
+Natalie Pepper – Parent of Year 6 pupil and year 2 pupil

 There is a strong sense of community at St Catherine’s and everyone makes you feel welcome.
 The school provides a positive attitude to learning and development which builds confidence.
 We appreciate the opportunity to share our views as parents and carers through parent questionnaires and surveys.
 The school listens and provides excellent communication, including prompt responses to emails, Twitter updates and general updates via email.
 The Headteacher and staff are helpful, kind and approachable.
 St Catherine’s provides a caring environment and nurtures pupils while challenging them to explore and develop strengths.

-Chris & Hayley Rees – Parents of former pupil (Year 8 at St Michael’s), Year 5 pupil and Year 2 pupil
+Chris & Hayley Rees – Parents of former pupils (St Michael’s) and Year 4 pupil